MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Conclusions

-We present a multi-agent, prediction-guided NBV planning approach for active 3D reconstruction.
+We present a multi-agent, decentralized, prediction-guided NBV planning approach for active 3D reconstruction.
 This method can be helpful in a variety of applications including civil infrastructure inspection.
-We show that our method is able to faithfully reconstruct the object point clouds efficiently compared to non-predictive multi-agent methods and single-agent prediction-based methods.
+We show that our method can faithfully reconstruct the object point clouds efficiently compared to non-predictive multi-agent methods and other prediction-guided approaches.
 Our NBV planning objective considers both information gain and control effort, making it more suitable for real-world deployment given the flight time limit imposed on UAVs by their battery capacity.

+We are currently working on a bandwidth-aware extension of \textit{MAP-NBV} and the preliminary studies show encouraging results (shared on our \href{https://raaslab.org/projects/MAPNBV/}{webpage}).
 In this work, we focus solely on geometric measures for information gain.
 Many existing works on NBV have developed sophisticated information theoretic measures.
 We will explore combining both types of measures in our future work.
-Also, we consider all possible viewpoint pairs for finding the NBV for the team, which hinders the scalability of MAP-NBV.
-We will look into methods to make this process more computationally efficient search over a larger candidate viewpoint set.

 { }